NtemKenyor/clouds_lite/README.md

 CloudS divides its operations into three core parts:

 1. **Backend**
-   - Uses Node.js to interface with the SOON Network blockchain.
+   - Uses Node.js to interface with the quicknode Network blockchain.
    - Responsible for creating posts, fetching metadata, and managing contract interactions.

 2. **Frontend**